-The College welcomes graduate students and provides an intellectually stimulating and supportive environment.
+The College welcomes postgraduate students and provides an intellectually stimulating and supportive environment.
 There are usually five or six LLM and two PhD students during any one year.
-Dr Palmer, Dr Tofaris and Dr Stark lecture in courses on the LLM program and are able to give informed advice on academic or course related matters.
-We appreciate the importance of making graduate students feel an integral part of the Girton community.
-In addition to two College feasts, there are a number of formal halls, where graduate students from all disciplines and their guests and College fellows meet and dine together.
-The College Law Society also holds events during the year and graduate students are encouraged to participate.
+Dr Palmer, Dr Tofaris, Dr Stark and Mr Hawker-Dawson lecture in courses on the LLM program and are able to give informed advice on academic or course related matters.
+We appreciate the importance of making postgraduate students feel an integral part of the Girton community.
+In addition to two College feasts, there are a number of formal halls, where postgraduate students from all disciplines and their guests and College fellows meet and dine together.
+The College Law Society also holds events during the year and postgraduate students are encouraged to participate.

 Postgraduate students are admitted to the University by the Board of Graduate Studies.
 You must therefore apply centrally and not to the College, however you must be admitted to a College to be able to study at the University.
 To ensure that this is Girton you need to indicate this on your application form.

 The majority of Girton law graduates move into practice either as solicitors, frequently in the top law firms in the City, or as barristers.
 As a tenant at Blackstone Chambers, Temple, London, Dr Palmer is well-placed to provide advice on legal careers.
 However, and given the flexibility that a law degree affords, there are many Girton law graduates who have pursued varied and highly successful careers.